memfault/interrupt/_drafts/2024-02-22-connectivity-metrics.md

 ### Metrics

-The tool to reach for to gather connectivity insights are metrics.
+The tool for gathering connectivity insights is metrics.
 Collecting data using counters, timers, and gauge metrics allows you to measure various aspects of connectivity performance, such as packet loss rates, latency, and throughput across your fleet.
-We have a previous post detailing how to [implement heartbeat metrics]({% post_url 2020-09-02-device-heartbeat-metrics %}), or checkout the [Memfault SDK](https://docs.memfault.com/docs/mcu/metrics-api) for our specific implementation.
+We have a previous post detailing how to [implement heartbeat metrics]({% post_url 2020-09-02-device-heartbeat-metrics %}), or check out the [Memfault SDK](https://docs.memfault.com/docs/mcu/metrics-api) for our specific implementation.

 What makes metrics so powerful is using them at any level of detail for your fleet.
 Use metrics for an individual device for views into operation.
 Pair this with logs for additional context on the metric values gathered.
-This zoomed in view is great especially for correlating with other events, for instance fault handling or reboots!
+This zoomed-in view is excellent, especially for correlating with other events, for instance, fault handling or reboots!

 The superpower of metrics is aggregating values for your fleet.
-None of the other tools discussed are capable of combining in this fashion to inform about your fleet's connectivity.
-Simple operations like sums and averages can yield insights on message failure rates, connection uptime, throughput and others.
-Additionally since we have these aggregate measures we can compare between different software versions in our fleet.
-This allows us to easily a determine new stack version does not impact time to connect, or a different connection parameter doesn't degrade throughput.
-We can look to a single measure to judge if our connectivity has gotten better or worse.
+None of the other tools discussed can combine in this fashion to inform about your fleet’s connectivity.
+Simple operations like sums and averages yield insights into message failure rates, connection uptime, throughput, etc. Additionally, we can compare different software versions in our fleet since we have these aggregates.
+This lets us quickly determine that the new stack version does not impact the time to connect or that a different connection parameter doesn’t degrade throughput.
+We can look to a single measure to judge if our connectivity is better or worse.

-Let's take a look at some examples of collected metrics.
-Here's a zoomed in look at a single device:
+Let’s take a look at some examples of collected metrics.
+Here’s a zoomed-in look at a single device:

 <p align="center">
   <img width="650" src="{% img_url connectivity-metrics/metrics-example-1.png %}" alt="Example metrics for a single device" />
 </p>

 We can see that our device had a failure to send Memfault data while operating.
-This happened at the same time that our LTE connection lost count increment and we can see that our RSRP is starting to droop as well.
-The likely cause here is poor signal causing this sync failure.
-Since we're also measuring other metrics we can see this caused quite a significant battery drop too, we lost 6% in that hour!
+This happened at the same time that our LTE connection lost count increment, and we can see that our RSRP is also starting to drop.
+The likely cause here is a poor signal causing this sync failure.
+Since we’re also measuring other metrics, we can see this caused quite a significant battery drop; we lost 6% in that hour!

-Taking a look at our fleet we can check out how our latest release is performing:
+Taking a look at our fleet, we can check out how our latest release is performing:

 <p align="center">
   <img width="650" src="{% img_url connectivity-metrics/metrics-example-2.png %}" alt="Example metrics for a fleet" />
 </p>

-In this screenshot we have 3 charts built around sync success and sync failure metrics.
-We can clearly see that overall, our latest firmware version from 2024/02/21 is performing a bit worse on average than our previous version from 2024/02/14.
-The variation across the fleet for sync success though has tightened quite a bit but this is likely to the lower sample count for the latest version.
-We know all this thanks to a little bit of work to add a metrics system on our device, and a bit of data analysis on our backend.
-This is a huge improvement over what the other methods covered can do.
+This screenshot has 3 charts built around sync success and sync failure metrics.
+Overall, our latest firmware version from 2024/02/21 performs worse on average than our previous version from 2024/02/14.
+The variation across the fleet for sync success shrunk quite a bit, likely due to the lower sample count for the latest version.
+Thanks to adding a metrics system on our device and a bit of data analysis on our backend, we know all of this.
+This is a massive improvement over what the other methods covered can do.

 In short, use metrics for everything from individual device investigations to signing off on release readiness.
-There's nothing better than being able to clearly say "version x is better than version y, send it!" and have confidence you've delivered a great new update to your entire fleet.
+There’s nothing better than confidently saying, “Version x is better than version y, send it!” and have assurance you’ve delivered a great new update to your entire fleet.
 Even if you do introduce a problem, metrics help spot regressions quickly!

 **Strengths**: